rtbrick/bngblaster/docsrc/sources/interfaces.rst

                     "qinq": false,
                     "mac": "02:00:00:ff:ff:02"
                 }
-            ],
+            ]
         }
     }

 .. note::

-    The A10NSP interface function can't reside on the same link with with network or access interface functions!
+    The A10NSP interface function can't reside on the same link with network or access interface functions!